 Ready to learn more about studying abroad?
 Your first step is to narrow down which program or type of program is the best fit for you.
-Review the considerations below, and then watch a First Step Session!
-No preparation is required to watch, but considering the items below will help prompt questions to ask, or bring up things you want to discuss.
+Review the considerations below, and then attend a First Step Session!
+No preparation is required, but considering the items below will help prompt questions to ask, or bring up things you want to discuss.

 You can also meet with a Peer Advisor one-on-one with no appointment needed.
 Peer Advisors are Tommies who have studied abroad for at least one semester and are a great resource when you are getting started with your study abroad planning.
 Learn from their experience, ask questions, and explore all of your options.
 Check out their bios and drop-in hours below.